Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Let every man who ever had a father Consider: I knew a man who, when old, grew bitter when young, he forgave As he aged, he complained when young, content The older he got, the more he criticized when young, he encouraged When old he revealed his core

-Up the ladder: Winged Victory
+Up the ladder: Depression

-Down the ladder: Big fanny
+Down the ladder: Winged Victory

 You must be logged in to leave comments.
 Vote: